 Scott Sona Snibbe

 Scott Snibbe is a pioneer in interactive art, interactive music, digital video, and augmented reality.
 Snibbe currently works as a product manager at Facebook and was previously the founder and CEO of the social music video startup Eyegroove.
 He has founded several other creative technology companies in the augmented reality, video, music, and social media spaces, including the social music video startup Eyegroove that was acquired by Facebook in 2016.
-He has produced several bestselling apps, including the world's first app album Björk: Biophilia, which was acquired by New York MoMA as the first app in its art and design collection.
-Snibbe began his career as one of the early developers of After Effects (acquired by Adobe), and worked at Interval Research Corporation on interactive music, cinema, and haptics research projects.
+He has produced several bestselling apps, including the world's first “app album” Björk: Biophilia, which was acquired by New York MoMA as the first app in its art and design collection.
+Snibbe began his career as one of the early developers of After Effects (acquired by Adobe), and worked at Interval Research Corporation on interactive music, automated editing, computer vision, and haptics research projects.

 The purpose of my work is to bring meaning and joy to people’s lives.
 My work is frequently interactive, requiring viewers to physically engage with diverse media that include mobile devices, digital projections, and electromechanical sculpture.
 By using interactivity, I hope to promote an understanding of the world as interdependent; destroying the illusion that each of us, or any phenomenon, exists in isolation from the rest of reality.